mkhiidr/economy-simulator-roblox/README.md

-This is the source code as of December 15, 2022.
+<b>This is the source code as of December 15, 2022.
 Some parts have been removed due to them being irrelevant to most people (e.g. a deployment program).
-Although it's easy to get the basics up and running, you will probably have to make many changes for it to be completely functional.
+Although it's easy to get the basics up and running, you will probably have to make many changes for it to be completely functional.</b>

 This requires Linux or Windows + WSL.
 It might also work on Mac, but I haven't tried.